Segment the imagery

 - For Spatial detail, replace the default value with 2.

 The next parameter is Minimum segment size in pixels.
 Unlike the other parameters, this parameter is not on a scale of 1 to 20.
 Segments with fewer pixels than the value specified in this parameter will be merged into a neighboring segment.
-You don't want segments that are too small, but you also don't want to merge pervious and impervious segments into one segment.
+You do not want segments that are too small, but you also do not want to merge pervious and impervious segments into one segment.
 The default value will be acceptable in this case.

 - For Minimum segment size in pixels, confirm that the value is 20.